HVML/PurC/README.md

 ## Source Tree of PurC

 PurC implements the parser, the interpreter, and some built-in dynamic variant objects for HVML.
-It is mainly written in C/C++ language and provides bindings for Python.
+It is mainly written in C/C++ language and will provide bindings for Python and other script languages.

 The source tree of PurC contains the following modules: